Mikey Whiplash

-Michael John Gilbert (born 16 July 1980) is a professional wrestler, better known by his ring name Mikey Whiplash.
-He currently resides in Glasgow, Scotland and wrestled for numerous promotions in the British Independent circuit.
+Michael John Gilbert (born 16 July 1980) is a professional wrestler, best known by his ring name Mikey Whiplash.
+He resides in Glasgow, Scotland, and has wrestled for numerous promotions on the British Independent circuit.

-Gilbert was the owner and promoter of the Glasgow-based, women's wrestling promotion; Fierce Females and Source wrestling school.
-He no longer worked with the Fierce Females promotion following abuse allegations stemming from the Speaking Out movement and sexting a young trainee.
+Gilbert was the owner and promoter of two Glasgow-based wrestling ventures: Fierce Females and Source Wrestling school.
+He ceased involvement with Fierce Females following abuse allegations stemming from the Speaking Out movement and explicit messages sent to a young trainee.

 Professional wrestling career

-Between 2002 and 2012 he was a full-time regular for All Star Wrestling.
+Between 2002 and 2012, he was a full-time regular for All Star Wrestling.
 Gilbert has also wrestled for London-based promotion Progress Wrestling.
 In 2009 he defeated France's Thomas La Ruffa for the World Heavy Middleweight Championship (formerly held by Mark Rocco, Fuji Yamada, Robbie Brookside, Bryan Danielson and others).
 In ASW he defeated Rampage Brown for the European Heavyweight Championship before losing it to James Mason the same day on 2 October 2010.

 Whiplash wrestled extensively for Insane Championship Wrestling where he is a former ICW Heavyweight Champion and Zero-G Champion.
 He wrestled the likes of Drew Galloway, Grado, Andy Wild, Wolfgang, Jack Jester, Joe Hendry, Angélico, Jordan Devlin, Jimmy Havoc, Sabu, Stevie Boy, Joe Coffey and Zack Sabre Jr.